5 EOFY HR Questions for Small Business

 Unfortunately, many business owners don’t step back to assess what the business needs to move forward.
 They are more likely to focus on the people they already have.
-A good exercise is to think about how you would structure your business if you were going to set up from scratch tomorrow.
-It can assist you to move from thinking about what your current staff can do to what the business really needs for the future.
+A good exercise is to think about how you would structure your business if you were going to set it up from scratch tomorrow.
+It can assist you in moving from thinking about what your current staff can do to what the business really needs for the future.

-4. When is the last time you looked at your job descriptions?
+4. When was the last time you looked at your job descriptions?

 Once you have worked out what roles you need, you should update your job descriptions to reflect them.
 Even existing positions will change over time in a growing business.

-If you have a firm idea of what each role needs to achieve, you can set clear expectations for your employees, to ensure they understand what you need from them.
+If you have a firm idea of what each role needs to achieve, you can set clear expectations and boundaries for your employees to ensure they understand what you need from them.
 Use this process to clarify their roles and get buy-in on where the business is heading.

 5. Are you rewarding your existing employees?

-To retain excellent staff, you need to remunerate them fairly and reward them for their contribution to your success.
-A small cost of living increase every year demonstrates to your employees that you value them.
+To retain excellent staff, you need to remunerate them fairly and reward them for contributing to your success.
+Every year, a small cost of living increase demonstrates to your employees that you value them.
 If you had a good year, a well-timed bonus is appreciated by the people that helped you get there.

-You should also keep an eye on what the market rates are for your industry.
-If there is a shortage of skilled people, you want to ensure that your employees feel valued and so they aren’t enticed away by your competitors.
+You should also keep an eye on your industry’s market rates.
+If there is a shortage of skilled people, you want to ensure your employees feel valued so your competitors don’t entice them away.

-It is easy to become complacent when it comes to managing your staff when you are busy.
+It is easy to become complacent when managing your staff when busy.
 Being proactive in the short term can ensure you don’t end up with preventable HR issues down the track.